-1. In accordance with section 4(c)(2) of the AT Act of 1998, as amended our state has a consumer-majority advisory council that provides consumer-responsive, consumer-driven advice to the state for planning of, implementation of, and evaluation of the activities carried out through the grant, including setting measurable goals.
+In accordance with section 4(c)(2) of the 21st Century Assistive Technology Act (AT Act), our state has a consumer-majority advisory council that provides consumerresponsive, consumer-driven advice to the state for planning of, implementation of, and evaluation of the activities carried out through the grant, including setting measurable goals.
 This advisory council is geographically representative of the State and reflects the diversity of the State with respect to race, ethnicity, and types of disabilities across the age span, and users of types of services that an individual with a disability may receive.
 [Drop-down yes/no menu]

 Instructions: You must read and verify the statement by selecting "yes" or "no" from the drop-down menu (though N/A is available on the dropdown list, it cannot be selected).
 This statement assures that the advisory council is representative of the state in terms of geography and diversity and meets the purposes and performs the functions required under the AT Act.
-The official submission of the State Plan in the NATADS attests to this statement and the following statements being true as of the date of submission of the State Plan for AT.
+The official submission of the State Plan attests to this statement and the following statements being true as of the date of submission of the State Plan for AT.

 - 2. The advisory council includes a representative of the designated State agency, as defined in section 7 of the Rehabilitation Act of 1973 (29 U.S.C.
 705).
-[Drop-down yes/no/NA menu] - 3.
-The advisory council includes a representative of the State agency for individuals who are blind (within the meaning of section 101 of that Act (29 U.S.C.
-721)).
-[Drop-down yes/no/NA menu]
+[Drop-down menu] - 3.
+The advisory council includes a representative of the State agency for individuals who are blind or that provides assistance or services to adults who are blind (within the meaning of section 101 of that Act (29 U.S.C.
+721)) if such agency is separate from the agency described in #2 above.
+[Drop-down menu].
+If the agency is the same as the agency in #2 above, please select N/A.

 - 4. The advisory council includes a representative of a State center for independent living described in part C of title VII of the Rehabilitation Act of 1973 (29 U.S.C.
-796f et seq.).
-[Drop-down yes/no/NA menu] - 5.
+796f et seq.), or the Statewide Independent Living Council established under section 705 of such Act (29 U.S.C.
+796d).
+[Drop-down menu] - 5.
 The advisory council includes a representative of the State workforce development board established under section 101 of the Workforce Innovation and Opportunity Act).
-[Drop-down yes/no/NA menu]

-6. The advisory council includes a representative of the State educational agency, as defined in section 9101 of the Elementary and Secondary Education Act of 1965 as reauthorized.
-[Drop-down yes/no/NA menu]
+[Drop-down menu] - 6.
+The advisory council includes a representative of the State educational agency, as defined in section 8101 of the Elementary and Secondary Education Act of 1965 as reauthorized.
+[Drop-down menu] - 7.
+Do you have an alternative financing program (AFP) for assistive technology in your state/territory that is separate from the State AT Program and is operated by a non-profit entity?
+[Drop-down yes/no menu]